Pork Chop Marsala

 - Bring the pork chops to room temperature and season generously with salt and pepper.
 Heat the oil in a large pan over medium-high heat and sear the chops without moving them until browned on both sides, about 3 minutes on each side (they will not be fully cooked, but still pink in the middle).
 Transfer the pork chops to a plate and tent with foil to keep warm.

-- Reduce the heat to medium-low, and add the shallots and mushrooms to the pan.
+- Reduce the heat to medium, and add the shallots and mushrooms to the pan.
 Sauté for 10 minutes until they are tender and golden brown.
 Turn the heat back up to medium-high, add the Marsala and thyme, and scrape to release any bits from the bottom of the pan.
-Add the chicken broth and cream and bring to a simmer, then return the pork chops to the pan, nestling them into the sauce amongst the mushrooms, and continue to simmer until the pork is just cooked through, with a hint of pink in the middle, to an internal temperature of 145 F, about 3 more minutes.
+Add the chicken broth and cream and bring to a simmer, then return the pork chops to the pan, nestling them into the sauce amongst the mushrooms, and continue to simmer until the pork is just cooked through, with barely a hint of pink in the middle, to an internal temperature of 145 F, about 3 more minutes.
 The sauce will have reduced and thickened a bit.

 - Let the chops sit in the sauce for a couple of minutes off of the heat.
 Serve the chops with the starch of your choice, with the sauce ladled over the top of the pork.
 Finish with a sprinkle of parsley, if desired.